eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Arrays
 ******

-Arrays are pretty similar to sequences with two main differences:
+Arrays are very similar to sequences with two main differences:
-They can have multiple dimensions and they do not need their elements to be stored consecutively.
+They can have multiple dimensions and their elements are initialized to the default value at the start.

-An array needs to know the number of dimensions it is managing.
+An array needs to know the number of dimensions it maanges.
-For that, users must provide a vector with as many elements as dimensions in the array.
+The user must provide a vector with as many elements as there are dimensions in the array.
 Each element in the vector represents the size of the given dimension.

 The |DynamicTypeBuilderFactory-api| exposes the function |DynamicTypeBuilderFactory::create_array_type| to facilitate the creation of this type.

-The |DynamicData-api| class has a specific :func:`get__values` and :func:`set___values` functions for each primitive type that allow users to work with multiple values at once.
+The |DynamicData-api| class has a specific :func:`get_values` and :func:`set_values` functions for each primitive type that allow users to work with multiple values at once.

 .. tabs::